 This section records a little about the scientists, engineers and service personnel who worked on early radar.
 A photograph of the organisation chart in the director's office forms the basis for the staff lists - both alphabetical and by Group.
 There are also short biographies for a few of the scientists.
-The close co-operation between the scientists, the armed services and industry was key to the success of the radar work.

 Winston Churchill, the wartime prime minister, identified the key significance of technology to the war effort at an early stage, and in a minute to cabinet on 3rd September 1940 he wrote: "... our supreme effort must be to gain overwhelming mastery of the air ... we must regard the whole sphere of RDF ... as ranking with the Air Force of which it is an essential part.
 The multiplication of the high class scientific personnel ... should be the very spear point of our thought and effort."
+[RDF: Radio Direction Finding - a precursor to the term radar we use today].

 Priority was given to recruit top scientists from Britain's universities to work on radar.
 It was Top Secret at the time and referred to with the 'cover' name Radio Direction Finding (RDF).
 Scientists arrived at RAF stations and were given the nickname 'boffins'.
 While the origin of the name is not clear, it may have had something to do with the makeshift appearance of the Blackburn Baffin biplane - see Wikipedia.